Useful tips & information

 These gatherings are called the “Université d’été”!
 Don’t get confused… these events are not organised by Universities.

-Intellectuals, members of the civil society, researchers and of course the party campaigning members are invited to conferences, debates and training.
+Intellectuals, members of civil society, researchers and of course the party campaigning members are invited to conferences, debates and training.
 The Université d’été often marks the end of the summer break for the political parties.

 Photo by Jess Bailey Designs